 All investigation materials will be held in the external Deloitte whistleblowing electronic portal which has restricted, password access.

-Where possible, we or Deloitte, will contact you to help identify certain aspects of your disclosure that could inadvertently identify you.
+Where possible, Deloitte will contact you to help identify certain aspects of your disclosure that could inadvertently identify you.

-Disclosures will be handled and investigated by senior, qualified staff.
+Disclosures will be handled and investigated by senior investigation officer.

-Only a restricted number of people who are directly involved in handling and investigating your disclosure will be made aware of your identity (subject to your consent) or information likely to lead to your identification.
+Only the investigation officer who is directly involved in handling and investigating your disclosure and the Morgans Chairperson will be made aware of your identity (subject to your consent) or information likely to lead to your identification.
+If the Morgans Chairperson is implicated in the disclosure, the Morgans Holdings Chairperson will be the alternate.

 Everyone involved in handling and investigating your disclosure will be reminded about the confidentiality requirements and the fact that an unauthorised disclosure of your identity may be a criminal offence.